putYourWifeOuttaWork/1.125_LIVE_STUPIDEDITS/DEVICE_CODE_AUTO_PROVISION_FIX.md

 # Device Code Auto-Provision Fix

+## Context: Device Testing for Site Mapping

+This fix is part of testing the device and site mapping functionality.
+We're validating that:
+- **Existing devices** (matching MAC) can send data and receive proper updates ✅
+- **New devices** (unknown MAC) are auto-provisioned correctly ✅
+- The site mapping UI can assign devices to locations on the site map

 ## Problem

 When devices with new MAC addresses send MQTT status messages, the auto-provisioning system attempts to create a new device record.
 However, the `device_code` column was added to the schema without a default value or trigger to generate unique codes automatically.